brisbanemakerspace/bms-wiki/moving.md

 * **~~Pack and move CNC and table~~**
 * **~~Pack and move party button~~**
 * ~~Pack and move balcony stored items~~
-* Buy and assemble compressor shed
-* Buy and fit extraction fan to compressor shed

 ## Why did we choose to move?
 After extensive consultation with almost every member, and after the completion of the member satisfaction survey, it's clear there were a few common frustrations.
 The main ones were the lack of space for storage, not enough space to work on projects, and difficulties using the space while workshops are going on.
 In addition, some of our newer or most requested tools like a CNC router and basic woodworking tools are not suitable at all for the current space.